 Such heritage continues with this, the GranCabrio, because whatever talents it may prove to have in other areas, we think you’ll agree that it is a stunning-looking motor car.
 At least, that was the universal opinion of those we asked.

-As the name suggests, the GranCabrio is based on the GranTurismo.
-The coupé is available with either a 4.2 or a 4.7-litre V8, and a choice of a conventional automatic or automated manual gearbox.
 However, there is just one GranCabrio engine/gearbox combo: a 4.7-litre automatic.
-However it can be had in standard or more focused Sport trims.
-Maserati has also introduced the MC variant to the Grancabrio range.
-It draws on the styling of the stripped-out MC Stradale GranTurismo, but with no mechanical changes.
+However it can be had in standard, more focused Sport or race-inspired MC Stradale trims.
+The latter draws on the styling of the stripped-out MC Stradale GranTurismo, but with no mechanical changes.

 Covering 4.9m of road space, the GranCabrio is a very long car.
-A Mercedes E-class convertible, itself capable of carrying four, is some 20cm shorter, and even a Bentley Continental GTC falls 8cm short of the Maserati.
-Although the GranCabrio doesn’t exactly disguise its proportions, it does present them in the best possible light.
-Which is in no small part down to the decision by Maserati to opt for a canvas roof over a folding metal design.
-The triple-layer roof, available in a choice of six colours, takes 28 seconds to close and can be operated on the move at speeds below 19mph.
+A Mercedes E-Class convertible, itself capable of carrying four, is some 20cm shorter, and even a Bentley Continental GTC falls 8cm short of the Maserati, although its closest competition comes in the shape of the Mercedes-Benz S-Class Coupé.